Matteo Messori

-Matteo Messori (born 23 April 1976, in Bologna, Italy) is an Italian keyboard player, conductor, musicologist, composer and teacher.
+Matteo Messori (born 23 April 1976) is an Italian keyboard player, conductor, musicologist, composer and teacher.
 He performs on period instruments including the harpsichord, pipe organ, clavichord and pedal piano.
 He founded the early music ensemble Cappella Augustana.

 Biography

-Matteo Messori was born in Bologna where he initially studied piano under the Arturo Benedetti Michelangeli pupil Franca Fogli and later organ and counterpoint with Umberto Pineschi, graduating cum laude.
+Messori was born in Bologna where he initially studied piano under the Arturo Benedetti Michelangeli's pupil Franca Fogli and later organ and counterpoint with Umberto Pineschi, graduating cum laude.
 He studied harpsichord with Sergio Vartolo at the conservatories of Mantua and Venice, graduating again cum laude.
 He studied also musicology at the University of Bologna.

 From 1990 he started to work as a continuo player with the ensemble "I Filomusi".
 At the same time he undertook a soloist career in Europe and America.
 In 1998 he won the First Prize at the National Harpsichord Competition "Gianni Gambi" in Pesaro.
 He won also other prizes, including the Medaglia Campiani in Mantua.